DEIB Recruiting Kit

 Empower Me First (Office of Academic Enhancement)

-The mission of Empower Me First is to assist underrepresented and first generation students in their transition to college life and their pursuit of educational and career goals by providing academic advocacy, general advising, resource referral and academic support.
+The mission of Empower Me First is to assist underrepresented and first-generation students in their transition to college life and their pursuit of educational and career goals by providing academic advocacy, general advising, resource referral and academic support.
 Empower Me First is an active diversity and inclusion initiative in the university President's Access with Excellence Roadmap Initiative.

 International Student & Scholar Services (ISSS)